ptds2021/project--G6/README.md

 To go back to the main page of the website you can click on the top left logo.

-### Website content
+### Resources contained in the folder Website

 * config.toml : This file contains the Hugo theme -lithium- and the configuration of the website.
+In details, you can change the baseurl to the netlify one.
+You can also modify the navbar and the logo.

 * content : This folder is filled with the following navbar items and their content : Introduction, Data, Shiny and Team.
+Each file is a Markdown file and contain our written report section for each item.

-* netlify.toml : This file is used to set up the options of the pdts-g6 Netlify website.
+* netlify.toml : This file is used to set up the options of the pdts-g6 Netlify website (based on Hugo version 0.91.0).

+* resources : Contains every assets and images related to the website visual aspect.

 * themes : Contains every files needed for the construction of the website following the lithium Hugo theme.
+It also contains example to guide the user through the hugo theme settings.

 ----------------------
 # G6 (package folder)